Joe sees you at your mail box and pulls up in his Toyota Rav4.

-Thanksgiving is kinda weird in the era of super-abundant food, isn’t it?
-And not just abundant.
-SUPER-abundant.
-It’s hard to stay away from food these days — a situation unprecedented in human history.
 Thanksgiving commemorates a harvest festival, which was a way to enshrine the feeling that “ for the first time all year, we feel we can finally get enough to eat, for chrissake.”
 It’s weird to celebrate these days, no?
 Most of us in the developed nations (certainly not all!) are drowning in multiple-plenitude, except for peace-of-mind of which we have very little, almost none.

 We should turn it into a fast day, no?
-We could all get together and sit very quietly — NO TALKING! — and sip green tea (Genmaicha hopefully).
+We could all get together and sit very quietly — NO TALKING! — and sip green tea.
 And quiet the mind by focusing in on the world as it is around us instead of what was in the past, or will be in the future or should be because we want it that way…. since desire is not the enemy but clinging and craving are.

 Or at least you all can do that.
 I’m going shopping (see shopping list below).